Hyper100/hypshell/README.md

   -x address, --connect address
                         connect to specified address instead of bind
 ```
+### Examples:
+Start a reverse shell listener on port 4242 and start an alternative screen:

+`hypshell.py 4242`

+Handle `^\` to exit the program:

+`hypshell.py 4242 -q`

+Use connect mode and verbose

+`hypshell.py 4242 -vx 127.0.0.1`

+Set shell to `/bin/sh` and use python3 PTY stabilization method

+`hypshell.py 4242 -s /bin/sh -m python3`

 # Built-in Methods
 Feel free to append your own methods to the code.
 ```